Subject Leader: Mr Michael Keady

 PE is a valued part of the curriculum at Our Lady Immaculate School.
 Each pupil in school receives two hours of PE each week.
 One hour is allocated for indoor activities such as gym, dance and multi-skills.
 Children are taught to develop their fundamental skills and movements through activities in each area of indoor PE.
-The second hour is designated to games activities outside and during their lessons, transferable skills are developed through a range of sports.
-Skills are developed through planned activities categorised into; Invasion Games (Football, Netball, Basketball, Hockey), Net and Wall Games (Tennis, Badminton), Striking and Fielding (Kwik Cricket, Rounders).
+The second hour is designated to games activities.
+During lessons, transferable skills are developed through a range of sports.
+Skills are developed through planned activities categorised into; Invasion Games (Football, Netball, Basketball, Hockey), Net and Wall Games (Tennis), Striking and Fielding (Kwik Cricket and Rounders).

-In addition to this, children will prepare for an annual sports day during the summer term in athletics sessions, which is the highlight of the year for many of our budding athletes.
+Children prepare for an annual sports day during the summer term in athletics sessions, which is the highlight of the year for many of our budding athletes.
 The children participate in a range of track and field events at Kingsmedow Athletics track.
 EYFS/KS1 children participate in a range of fun-filled and non-competitive multi-skills events.
 The fun events that the children take part include: sack races, football slalom and welly throwing.
-For KS2 children, sports day is an inter-house competition, and good-natured rivalry (the staff as much as the children!!) takes place.
+For KS2 children, sports day is an inter-house competition, and good-natured rivalry takes place.
 The children participate in a wide range of track and field events including: 50m sprint, mixed relay races, standing long jump and soft javelin.
 The winning house, has their house colours on the sports day cup for the forthcoming year, and is accepted at the end of sports day, with great pride, by the winning house!
 In addition, other trophies are handed out to pupils based on School Games values such as: Honesty, Pride and Teamwork.

 Based on the PE and sports provision that we offer at O.L.I, we have recently recieved the gold School Games Mark for the academic year 2018/19.
 This is the third year in a row that our school have been awarded with this award and further confirms the excellent standards of physical education at our school.